Put your defence under pressure with this defensive drill

 by Pablo M11th Mar 2020

-Often in a game the defence is outnumbered by the opposition.
+Often in a game, the defence is outnumbered by the opposition.
 Your defenders need to be ready for these scenarios.
-In this post we discuss a drill that emulates a defence under pressure.
+This post discusses a drill that emulates a defence under pressure.

 You can practice this drill with just 5 players: 3 attackers and 2 defenders.
-Setup a small pitch using 6 cones and 2 small goals.
-You can setup multiple of these mini-pitches depending on the space you have available to use.
-If you have half of a football field, you can train up to 15 players simultaneously.
-The picture below illustrates the last scenario.
+Set up a small pitch using 6 cones and 2 small goals.
+You can mark multiple mini-pitches depending on the space you have available.
+If you have half of a football field, you can train up to 15 players simultaneously as shown in the picture.

 There are two teams, defenders vs attackers.
 A player in the attacking team starts the game from behind their own goal.
 The remaining players are waiting in pairs per zone, one attacker and one defender.
 The drill continues as follows:

-- The player receiving the ball in the attacking half can attempt to score or pass back the ball to any of his team mates, who at this stage can also shoot at goal.
+- The player receiving the ball in the attacking half can attempt to score or pass back the ball to any of his teammates, who can also shoot at the goal at this stage.

-- When a goal is scored, players in each team rotate positions and restart the drill restarts with one of the attackers passing the ball to a team mate.
+- When a team scores, players in each team rotate positions and restart the exercise.

 The basic rules to follow are: